karkman/MetagenomeCourse2019/R_for_overdispersed_data/Metagenomics_course.md

 Multivariate analysis
 ---------------------

-Often the research question in astudy is if there are differences in between all genes in samples that can be explained by an explanatory variable or variables.
+Often the research question is if there are differences in all genes between samples that can be explained by an explanatory variable or variables.
+This is when multivariate analysis methods come in handy.

-In this case multivariate methods can be used to calculate distances between samples using dissimilarity/similarity indexes and ordinating the samples in a two-dimensional space for visualization.
+Multivariate methods can be used to calculate distances between all genes/taxa in samples using dissimilarity/similarity indexes and ordinating the samples in a two-dimensional space for visualization.
 One of the most commonly used distances in ecology is the Bray-Curtis dissimilarity index.
 There are several distances such as Euclidean, Jaccard and Horn-Morisita.
-However, usually for metagenomic data is is best to use a method which does not take zero values into account.
+However, it is best to use a method which does not take zero values into account for metagenomic data.

 Ordination methods are used to ordinate samples in relation to each other in multiple dimensions.
 There are several ordination methods such as NDMS, PCA and PCoA.
-We will use PCoA.The first two dimensions or axes of the ordination can be used to plot the location of samples in relation to each other in a two-dimensional space.
+We will use PCoA.
+Tranforming your data is often needed before this, but we will skip it for the figure.
+The first two dimensions or axes of the ordination can be used to plot the location of samples in relation to each other in a two-dimensional space.

 Phyloseq has vegan built-in so we can ordinate distances using Phyloseq and plot the ordination.